Price: £95 PLUS VAT

 - the future role of HE providers and current challenges to effective provision

 - implementing the Early Career Framework (ECF) and aligning with the Core Content Framework (CCF)

 - professional development for teachers and improving diversity in leadership

-We are very pleased to be able to include keynote sessions with the chair of the ITT Market Review Group, Ian Bauckham, Chair, Oak National Academy and Professor Samantha Twiselton, Vice President, Chartered College of Teaching; Member, ITT Market Review Group; and Director, Sheffield Institute of Education, Sheffield Hallam University.
+We are very pleased to be able to include keynote sessions with the chair of the ITT Market Review Group, Ian Bauckham, Chair, Oak National Academy; as well as Professor Samantha Twiselton, Vice President, Chartered College of Teaching; Member, ITT Market Review Group; and Director, Sheffield Institute of Education, Sheffield Hallam University.

-Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department for Education and Ofsted.
-Also due to attend are representatives from Canterbury Christ Church University; Dilkes Academy, South Ockendon; Durham University; Educators Abroad; Essex County Council; King's College London; North Essex Teacher Training; Royal Borough of Greenwich; St Mary's University; Suffolk and Norfolk SCITT; TES Institute; The Bell Foundation; The Learning Institute; Trent Valley Teaching School Alliance; University of Buckingham; University of Cambridge; University of Southampton; and University of Warwick.
+Representatives from Ark; Bath Spa University; Bishop Grosseteste University; Bygrove Primary School; Canterbury Christ Church University; Cognition Education; Dilkes Academy, South Ockendon; Durham University; Educators Abroad; Essex County Council; Gatsby Plant Science Education Programme; Institute of Physics; King's College London; Kingston University; New College Durham; North Essex Teacher Training; Northumbria University; OCR; Oriel High School, Crawley; Parental Engagement Network; Plumcroft Primary School, Royal Borough of Greenwich; PSHE Association; Royal Society of Chemistry; School of Education, University of Aberdeen; Sheffield Hallam University; St Mary's University; Stockton-on-Tees Teacher Training Partnership; Suffolk and Norfolk SCITT; TES Institute; The Bell Foundation; The Learning Institute; The Ogden Trust; Trent Valley Teaching School Alliance; University of Buckingham; University of Cambridge; University of East Anglia; University of Southampton; University of Warwick; and University of Worcester, School of Education.